vektor-inc/x-t9/readme.txt

 == Changelog ==

+1.26.6
-[ Design Bug Fix ] Fixed an issue where the wide block was aligned to the left within the full-width cover block.
+[ Bug Fix ] Fixed an issue where the wide block was aligned to the left within the full-width cover block.
 [ Bug fix ] Avoiding translation errors in WordPress 6.7

 1.26.5